flastar-fr/FlaPU2Engine/README.md

   - [x] Run / Pause / Stop the program

 ## Examples
-Note that these programs can be hugely optimized.
+Note that these programs can be hugely optimized and readibility improved.
 It is just to give you some examples of how to use my assembly language.

 In these examples the labels are nammed following this format : ``.<prog name>.<function>`` but this is just the choice I made.
 I could just use the format : ``.<function>`` if I wanted to.
 As long as it starts with a ``.``, you can name a label as you want.